olgierd/qcx_f/Readme.md

 * Run WSJTX and start transmitting, you should see some console output.
 * In order to actually drive the QCX's transmitter, run `udpclient.py`.
 Modify the source code, set the serial port to point to your device (`/dev/ttyUSB0` by default).

+## PC software - Python

+Python version has been created as well.

+Few additional libraries are required to run it.
+On Ubuntu/Debian, run `apt-get install python-pyaudio python-numpy python-serial` to install them.

 ## PC Software - Windows

 TODO